What is Seller Financing and Should Your Business Consider It?

 On the other hand, if the owner has plenty of interested buyers, you’re less likely to get a good deal on seller financing.

 At the end of the day, there’s no harm in considering seller financing.
-You should consider seller financing the same way you should shop around anytime you’re looking for a loan.
+You should consider this financing option the same way you should shop around anytime you’re looking for a loan.
 If there’s a better deal to be had through seller financing, it may be the right decision.

 However, it’s important to know that taking out seller financing means you’re dealing with individuals.
 Unlike traditional lenders, individual owners aren’t closely regulated.
-Be sure to do your due diligence on any seller financing and evaluate the deal on a case-by-case basis to make the best decision for your business.
+Be sure to do your due diligence on the financing arrangements and evaluate the deal on a case-by-case basis to make the best decision for your business.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.